Highway Beautification Act: The Highway Beautification Act of 1965

 The Highway Beautification Act of 1965 had its genesis in President Lyndon B. Johnson's State of the Union message in January 1965, when he mentioned a program to beautify the nation's highways.
 On February 8, 1965, the President announced his intention to call a White House Conference on Natural Beauty in mid-May 1965.
 In the message, the President noted that the existing program of voluntary outdoor advertising control (i.e., the bonus program) would expire on June 30, 1965 and that he intended to "recommend legislation to insure effective control of billboards along our highways."

-The White House conference met in Washington, D.C. on May 24 and 25, 1965, chaired by Laurence Rockefeller.
+The White House conference met in Washington, D.C., on May 24 and 25, 1965, chaired by Laurance Rockefeller.
 There were 800 delegates and an additional number of observers.
 The Roadside Control panel recommended to:

 Amend 23 U.S.C.
 131 (the highway statute) to provide that the grant of primary and Interstate funds be conditioned with the requirement that the erection and maintenance of all outdoor advertising signs, displays, and devices in all areas within 1000 ft of the outer edge of pavement of the primary system and Interstate system of highway be controlled.

-A majority of the panelists were of the opinion that no off-premises advertising should be permitted in any areas adjacent to the primary system or Interstate system.
-One panelist, Phil Tocker, was of the view that off premises advertising should be permitted in commercial, industrial, and business areas without regard to their being zoned as such.
+A majority of the panelists believed that no off-premises advertising should be permitted in any areas adjacent to the primary system or Interstate system.
+One panelist, Phil Tocker, was of the view that off-premises advertising should be permitted in commercial, industrial, and business areas without regard to their being zoned as such.
 A second panelist, Lowell K. Bridwell, then Under Secretary for Transportation, US Department of Commerce, later joined Tocker in voting for outdoor advertising in commercial and industrial areas.

 On May 26, 1965, the President transmitted four draft bills to provide for highway beautification.
-Three had to do with the eventual three titles of the Highway Beautification Act, namely, outdoor advertising control, junkyard control and highway landscaping.
-The fourth was a scenic roads bill.
+Three had to do with the eventual three titles of the Highway Beautification Act, namely, outdoor advertising control, junkyard control, and highway landscaping.
+The fourth was a scenic road bill.